strophios/blink-cmp-pandoc-references/README.md

 # blink-cmp-pandoc-references

-Based on https://github.com/jc-doyle/cmp-pandoc-references and more recently the fork by jmbuhr.
-A source for [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) or [blink.cmp](https://github.com/saghen/blink.cmp).
-Provides completion for bibliography, reference and cross-ref items.
+Based on https://github.com/jc-doyle/cmp-pandoc-references and more recently the [fork by jmbuhr](https://github.com/jmbuhr/cmp-pandoc-references).
+Provides completion for bibliography, reference and cross-ref items as a source for [blink.cmp](https://github.com/saghen/blink.cmp).
+The main point of the fork is to switch to using CSL-JSON rather than BibTeX for autocomplete of citations (see below for a brief discussion of why).
+In order to simplify the change, I have dropped functionality as a [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) source and dropped supported filetypes to only quarto or other species of markdown with a YAML header specified bibliography file.
+Should this fork develop beyond just being for personal use, adding functionality and support back would likely be at the top of the list of updates.

+## Why do this at all?

 This fork is primarily intended for personal use, aiming to get it working with my own Neovim configuration (which it is not at the time of the fork).
 It thus has three goals: